 National Courtesy Month

 Teaching kids how to be courteous is a great lesson in manners.
-Not only will you raise kids who are courteous to others, you'll also raise kids who are thankful.
+Not only will you raise kids who are courteous to others, but you'll also raise kids who are thankful.

 National School Success Month

 With the kids back in school, there's no better time to encourage them to do well.
 Help elementary school students prepare for a great academic year and get your tweens and teens on-board too.
 Of course, your role is important so make sure you're taking all of the right steps to make your children succeed in school.
 Success doesn't just come from the classroom.
 Bring it home with learning activities you can do with your children and try fun science experiments in your kitchen.

 Children's Eye Health and Safety Month